rust-lang/blog.rust-lang.org/_posts/borked.md

 This is my document.

-It is all pretty good, but I do often fattfinger a couple of words.
+It is all pretty good, but I do often fat finger a couple of words.